German occupation of the Channel Islands

 The military occupation of the Channel Islands by Nazi Germany lasted for most of the Second World War, from 30 June 1940 until liberation on 9 May 1945.
-The Bailiwick of Jersey and Bailiwick of Guernsey are two island countries and British Crown dependencies in the English Channel, near the coast of Normandy.
-The Channel Islands were the only de jure part of the British Empire to be occupied by Nazi Germany during the war.
-However, Germany's allies, Italy and Japan also occupied British territories in Africa and Asia, respectively.
+The Bailiwick of Jersey and Bailiwick of Guernsey are British Crown dependencies in the English Channel, near the coast of Normandy.
+The Channel Islands were the only de jure part of the British Empire in Europe to be occupied by Nazi Germany during the war.
+Germany's allies Italy and Japan also occupied British territories in Africa and Asia, respectively.

 Anticipating a swift victory over Britain, the occupying German forces initially experimented by using a moderate approach to the non-Jewish population, supported by local collaborators.
-However, as time progressed the situation grew gradually worse and ended in near starvation for both occupied and occupiers during the winter of 1944-45.
-Armed resistance by islanders to the German occupation was nearly non-existent.
-Many islanders were employed by the Germans, and Germany imported thousands of captive workers to build extensive defensive works on the islands.
-Island leaders maintained some authority, independence, and freedom of decision from the German occupiers.
+However, the situation grew gradually worse and ended in near-starvation for both occupiers and occupied in the winter of 1944–45.
+Armed resistance by islanders to the German occupation was nearly non-existent, though there were a number of British forces raids on the islands.
+Many islanders were employed by the Germans, and Germany imported thousands of forced labourers to build extensive defensive works, such as the war tunnels on the island which spent most of the war acting as a hospital.
+Island leaders maintained some authority, independence and autonomy from the German occupiers.

 Before occupation

 Early months of the Second World War

-Between 3 September 1939, when the United Kingdom declared war against Germany, and 9 May 1940, little changed in the Channel Islands.
+Between 3 September 1939, when the United Kingdom declared war on Germany, and 9 May 1940, little changed in the Channel Islands.
 Unlike in the UK, conscription did not exist, but a number of people travelled to Britain to join up as volunteers.
-The horticulture and tourist trades continued as normal; the British government relaxed restrictions on travel between the UK and the Channel Islands in March 1940, enabling tourists from the UK to take morale-boosting holidays in traditional island resorts.
-On 10 May 1940, Germany attacked the Netherlands, Belgium, and Luxembourg by air and land and the war stepped closer.
+The horticulture and tourist trades continued as before; the British government relaxed travel restrictions between the UK and the Channel Islands in March 1940, allowing tourists from the UK to take morale-boosting holidays in the traditional island resorts.
+On 10 May 1940, Germany attacked the Netherlands, Belgium, and Luxembourg by air and land, bringing the war closer.
 The Battle of France was reaching its climax on Empire Day, 24 May, when King George VI addressed his subjects by radio, saying, "The decisive struggle is now upon us ...
 Let no one be mistaken; it is not mere territorial conquest that our enemies are seeking.
 It is the overthrow, complete and final, of this Empire and of everything for which it stands, and after that the conquest of the world.
 And if their will prevails they will bring to its accomplishment all the hatred and cruelty which they have already displayed."

-On 11 June 1940, as part of the British war effort in the Battle of France, a long range Royal Air Force aerial sortie carried out by 36 Whitley bombers against the Italian cities of Turin and Genoa departed from small airfields in Jersey and Guernsey, as part of Operation Haddock.
+On 11 June 1940, as part of the British war effort in the Battle of France, a long-range Royal Air Force aerial sortie carried out by 36 Whitley bombers against the Italian cities of Turin and Genoa departed from airfields in Jersey and Guernsey, as part of Operation Haddock.
 Weather conditions resulted in only ten Whitleys reaching their intended targets.
-Two bombers were lost in the action.
+Two bombers were lost in action.